-Intreo is a service provided by the Department of Social Protection.
-It is responsible for managing a range of resources around employment and income support.
+Intreo is the name of the Public Employment Service in Ireland.
+It is a service provided by the Department of Social Protection.
+Intreo is responsible for managing a range of resources around employment and income support.
 It provides services to both jobseekers and employers.

 - Community Employment Programme